martinsbalodis/web-scraper-chrome-extension/docs/Selectors/HTML selector.md

 # HTML selector

-This selector will return html and text within the selected element.
+HMTL selector can extract HTML and text within the selected element.
+Only the inner HTML of the element will be extracted.

+## Configuration options
+ * selector - [CSS selector] [css-selector] for the element.
+ * multiple - multiple records are being extracted.
+ * delay - delay before element selection.

+## Use cases
+See [Text selector] [text-selector] use cases.

+ [text-selector]: text-selector.md